pangpang20/gaussdb-python/docs/api/crdb.rst

 CockroachDB behaviour is `different from PostgreSQL`__: please refer to the database documentation for details.
-These are some of the main differences affecting Psycopg behaviour:
+These are some of the main differences affecting GaussDB behaviour:

 .. __: https://www.cockroachlabs.com/docs/stable/postgresql-compatibility.html

-- `~psycopg.Connection.cancel()` doesn't work before CockroachDB 22.1.
+- `~gaussdb.Connection.cancel()` doesn't work before CockroachDB 22.1.
 On
   older versions, you can use `CANCEL QUERY`_ instead (but from a different connection).

 - :ref:`server-side-cursors` are well supported only from CockroachDB 22.1.3.

-- `~psycopg.ConnectionInfo.backend_pid` is only populated from CockroachDB 22.1.
+- `~gaussdb.ConnectionInfo.backend_pid` is only populated from CockroachDB 22.1.
 Note however that you cannot use the PID to terminate the session; use `SHOW session_id`_ to find the id of a session, which you may terminate with `CANCEL SESSION`_ in lieu of PostgreSQL's :sql:`pg_terminate_backend()`.